BxCppDev/Bayeux/README.rst

 software tools are distributed under an open source software license.

 Licensing
 ---------

 Please study the  file ``LICENSE.txt`` for the  distribution terms and conditions of use of Bayeux.

-Bayeux contains some code extracted  from the *Kitware System* library (OSI-approved BSD License),  the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2) and the *EOS portable archive* library (MIT License).
-Vladimir Tretyak  has kindly accepted that the C++  wrapper and  C++ port  of  the original  GENBB/DECAY0 library  is published under the GPL 3 within Bayeux.
+Bayeux contains some code extracted  from :

+* the *Kitware System* library (OSI-approved BSD License),
+* the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2)
+* the *EOS portable archive* library (MIT License).

+Vladimir Tretyak has kindly accepted that the C++ wrapper and C++ port of  the original  Genbb/Decay0 library  is published  under the  GPL 3 within Bayeux.

 .. raw:: pdf